upcvqa/final/report.md

 ![](images/model-0100-metrics2.png)

-Accuracy peaked to almost 65% which is also belo expectations as it is only 15 points over random answer.
+Accuracy peaked close to 65% which is also belo expectations as it is only 15 points over random answer.

 | Metric | Value |
 | ----------- | ----------- |